- Building science

 - Indoor environmental quality

 - Building environmental monitoring

 Assessing the impact of energy retrofit strategies for contemporary and post-war MURBs

 Project Sponsors: ecobee, The Atmospheric Fund, NSERC

 This project will employ strategies such as energy submetering, indoor environment monitoring, air leakage testing and resident surveys to investigate the impact of energy retrofit strategies for post-war and contemporary MURBs.

-For the contemporary MURBs, this project will be the first ever field-based study of smart thermostat performance in MURBs.
-It will include installation of smart thermostats in at least 80 suites in two new condominium buildings.
+For the contemporary MURBs, this project is the first ever field-based study of smart thermostat performance in MURBs.
+It has included installation of smart thermostats in over 50 suites in two new condominium buildings.
 The operating algorithm will switch smart features on and off throughout a one-year monitoring period to gather baseline and smart thermostat performance data in tandem to control for occupant behavior differences between suites.

-For the post-war MURBs, this project will use air leakage testing to assess changes to the leakage area of each suite envelope and interior partitions before and after two major retrofits: over-cladding and compartmentalization.
-This will be the first study to directly compare the effectiveness of these two retrofit strategies through a comprehensive assessment of uncontrolled air flow.
+For the post-war MURBs, this project employs air leakage testing to assess changes to the leakage area of each suite envelope and interior partitions before and after two major retrofits: over-cladding and compartmentalization.
+This is the first study to directly compare the effectiveness of these two retrofit strategies through a comprehensive assessment of uncontrolled air flow.

 Together these two project parts will provide essential resident feedback and performance data to prove the energy and GHG reduction potential of these retrofit strategies in the two most important GTHA MURB typologies.

 A Crowd-Sourced Control Strategy for the Retrofit of Post-War Multi-Unit Residential Building Heating Systems